hotkit/profab/README.markdown

 This is deprecated.

-Will choose an Ubuntu Lucid (10.04) AMI.
+Will choose an Ubuntu Precise (12.04) AMI.
 This is the default AMI if no other one is chosen.

 Instances are chosen from http://uec-images.ubuntu.com/releases/12.04/release/